NIH Academy

 Important Dates

-• Academy Runs: October 2024 - June 2025
+• Academy Runs: September 2026- June 2027

 Eligibility

-The Academy is open to:
+The NIH Academy Early Career Cohort is open to:

 • Research associates with a track record of securing independent research grants.

-2. Mandatory Participation: Accountability to yourself and your peers is an essential element of this cohort-based training program.
-As such, faculty accepted into the program must agree to fully participate in all aspects of NIH Academy (e.g., attend all workshops, complete deliverables, and submit an NIH grant application at the end of the program).
+2. Mandatory Participation: Accountability to yourself and your peers is an essential to this cohort-based training program.
+As such, faculty accepted into the program must agree to fully participate in all aspects of the NIH Academy (e.g., attend all workshops, complete deliverables, and submit an NIH grant application at the end of the program).
 To ensure full participation, faculty applicants must also secure a commitment from their department head or center/institute director in support of their participation.

 Training Model